 There’s so much to see and do along the way.
 Go ahead and make a day of it.
 Plan on lunch at a local eatery.
 Combine your beer-inspired journey with a long, peaceful hike.
 Or, earn those cold beers with a classic NEPA adventure.

 This is why long, lazy weekends were invented.

 It all begins with an odd mixture of rural and hip in a bustling Bloomsburg beer stop.
-Then, the route dips southward for a stretch to Pottsville and America’s oldest brewery.
+Then, the route dips southward for a stretch to Pottsville.
+Here we find America’s oldest brewery alongside a couple of NEPA’s youngest.
 After a quick zig, we zag north for a double stop at a pair of popular Tamaqua beer shops and pop in for a pint in Lehighton.
 And, finally, we’re Poconos bound.
 Here, we hook up with a cluster of three local favorites in three distinct towns.

 That’s a long road, and a lot of beer.
 Luckily, each stop also offers several to go options.
 With growlers, crowlers, cans and bottles, you can easily grab your favorite and move on down the road.

 Cruise along the entire spectrum of craft beer on The Southern Reach.

 Many of the towns along this stretch of the Brewer’s Loop claim rich, blue-collar histories.
 In fact, many likely wouldn’t even exist if it weren’t for coal, rock quarries, or railroads.
 That so many of these small cities, villages and boroughs do remain is a testament to the good people who’ve stayed.
 Each “Welcome to ____” sign you see along the way stands only by the grace and strength of the community behind it.